WTM3/Obverservational-Mathematics/NJSDocs/WThomas-NJSDocs/personal-njsdocs-usage.md

   // Process each sentence
   sentences.forEach(sentence => {
-    // Use NJSON to extract concepts
+    // Use WThomas to extract concepts
-    const concepts = njson.extractConcepts(sentence);
+    const concepts = wthomas.extractConcepts(sentence);

     // If we have concepts and no current subject, set initial subject if (concepts.length > 0 && !currentSubject) {